CBHS Health logo

 During pregnancy, your body will go through profound physiological, structural and even psychological changes.
 A new human life is growing inside you and it’s a miracle beyond compare.

-Whether you’re at the very beginning or heading into the final trimester of your pregnancy, you already know the impact it’s having on your mind and body.
+Whether you’re at the very beginning or heading into the final trimester of your pregnancy, you probably already know the impact it’s having on your mind and body.
 For a lot of women, preparing for the arrival of their newborn can be both an exhilarating and challenging time.

+Pregnancy and the changes to the body affect everyone differently.
 Some mothers continue to be active and visit the gym regularly.
 Others go on gentle walks and sleep in – while they still can!
-Pregnancy massage is another way of coping with your ever-changing body – particularly if you’re experiencing the aches, pains and moods that come with carrying extra weight.

 A soothing alternative to medical pain relief